 There’s plenty more to see and do in Harbin outside of the Ice and Snow Festival.
 Just head down to the Songhua River where you’ll find a winter activities theme park.
 Go ice skating, or just rent an inner tube for 20 minutes and sled down an icy hill.
 For a more Chinese experience, you can rent an on-ice bicycle, simply push yourself around on a chair using poles, or whip a dreidel on ice.

-Simply walking along Central Avenue is a great way to take in the Russian architecture, and there are plenty of places to stop for a bite or a drink along the way.
+Simply walking along Central Avenue is a great way to take in Russian architecture, and there are plenty of places to stop for a bite or a drink along the way.
 If Russian knick-knacks are your thing, you’ll be able to find plenty of them in the shops as well.
-A brief detour down a side road will also lead you to the stunning St. Sophia cathedral, which now houses a small museum.
+A brief detour down a side road will also lead you to the stunning St. Sophia Cathedral, which now houses a small museum.

 Take a tour of the city in this short video.